Belle Starr: Unsolved murder

 One source suggests her son, whom she had allegedly beaten for mistreating her beloved horse, may have been her killer.

-Story becomes popularized
+In popular culture

-Although an obscure figure outside Texas throughout most of her life, Belle's story was picked up by the dime novel and National Police Gazette publisher Richard K. Fox, who made her name famous with his fictional novel Bella Starr, the Bandit Queen, or the Female Jesse James, published in 1889 (the year of her murder).
+Although she was an obscure figure outside Texas throughout most of her life, Belle's story was picked up by the dime novel and National Police Gazette publisher Richard K. Fox, who made her name famous with his fictional novel Bella Starr, the Bandit Queen, or the Female Jesse James, published in 1889 (the year of her murder).
 This novel still is cited as a historical reference despite its artistic license and lack of historical accuracy.
 It was the first of many popular stories that used her name.